-Richardson enters his fourth season back with the basketball Monarchs and his ninth season overall at ODU after serving as an assistant coach at Virginia Tech from 2010-12.
-During his tenure, the Monarchs have had three NCAA appearances, a CIT postseason championship and both NIT and CBI semifinal appearances.
+Richardson is in his fifth season back with the basketball Monarchs and his tenth season overall at ODU after serving as an assistant coach at Virginia Tech from 2010-12.
+During his tenure, the Monarchs have had three NCAA appearances, a CIT postseason championship, a Vegas 16 postseason championship and both NIT and CBI semifinal appearances.

 In 2014-15, Richardson helped guide ODU to the NIT Semifinals after the squad secured victories over Charleston Southern, Illinois State and Murray State in the opening rounds.
 The Monarchs posted a 27-8 overall record on the year and completed a perfect 20-0 season mark at the Ted Constant Center.
 The team is still currently riding a 24-game win streak that ranks seventh in NCAA Division I Basketball.